 Before Wednesday’s inspection, the front tire did not appear to have detonated.
 A police forensic team and DLT officials are currently inspecting the CNG installation system, brake, and steering systems to determine the cause of the fire.

-The DLT has suspended the transport operation license granted to Panisara Chinnaboot, the operator of Chinnaboot Tour, which is based in Sing Buri.
+The DLT has suspended the transport operation license granted to Panisara Chinnaboot, the operator of Chinnaboot Tour based in Sing Buri.
 The license will be revoked if the investigation establishes that the company’s negligence caused the calamity.

 Source: MCOT